deepjavalibrary/djl-serving/serving/docs/management_api.md

 * model_name - the name of the model and workflow; this name will be used as {workflow_name} in other API as path.
   If this parameter is not present, modelName will be inferred by url.
 * model_version - the version of the mode
 * engine - the name of engine to load the model.
-The default is MXNet if the model doesn't define its engine.
+DJL will try to infer engine if not specified.
-* gpu_id - the GPU device id to load the model.
-The default is CPU (`-1').
+* device - the device to load the model.
+DJL will pick optimal device if not specified, the value device can be:
+  * CPU device: cpu or simply -1
+  * GPU device: gpu0, gpu1, ... or simply 0, 1, 2, 3, ...
+  * Neuron core: nc1, nc2, ...
+* job_queue_size: the request job queue size, default is `1000`.
-* batch_size - the inference batch size.
-The default value is `1`.
+* batch_size - the inference batch size, default is `1`.
-* max_batch_delay - the maximum delay for batch aggregation.
-The default value is 100 milliseconds.
+* max_batch_delay - the maximum delay for batch aggregation in millis, default value is `100` milliseconds.
-* max_idle_time - the maximum idle time before the worker thread is scaled down.
+* max_idle_time - the maximum idle time in seconds before the worker thread is scaled down, default is `60` seconds.
-* min_worker - the minimum number of worker processes.
-The default value is `1`.
+* min_worker - the minimum number of worker processes, DJL will auto detect minimum workers if not specified.
-* max_worker - the maximum number of worker processes.
-The default is the same as the setting for `min_worker`.
+* max_worker - the maximum number of worker processes, DJL will auto detect maximum workers if not specified.
-* synchronous - whether or not the creation of worker is synchronous.
-The default value is true.
+* synchronous - whether or not the creation of worker is synchronous, the default is `true`.

 ```bash
 curl -X POST "http://localhost:8080/models?url=https%3A%2F%2Fresources.djl.ai%2Ftest-models%2Fmlp.tar.gz"